-You should note that the processing time may vary according to your nationality and destination, and that Planning has no control whatsoever over the processing time of a visa application.
+You will be informed as soon as your passport and visa have been returned to Geography and you will then be asked to collect them.
+You should note that the processing time may vary according to nationality and destination, and that Geography has no control whatsoever over the processing time of a visa application.